 - By mail: Unless you are a member of the U.S. armed forces, you must mail your properly completed absentee ballot application bearing your original signature to the board of elections of the county where your voting residence is located.
-The board must receive your request by noon on the Saturday before the election.
+The board must receive your request 7 days before the election.
 However, you should submit your request as far in advance of the election as possible.

 Overseas citizens and U.S. military personnel can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.